alex-ball/HowTo-DataImpact/how-to-measure-impact.md

-It provides records at four levels of granularity: nanopublication, dataset, data study (a research activity producing one or more data sets) and repository.
+It provides records at four levels of granularity: nanopublication, dataset, data study (a research activity producing one or more datasets) and repository.
 The records can be searched and filtered in various ways, in the same way as (and indeed in combination with) the other indices in Web of Knowledge.
-The records are linked so that, for example, from a repository record one can view records for the data studies and data sets held by that repository.
+The records are linked so that, for example, from a repository record one can view records for the data studies and datasets held by that repository.
 Sample citations are also provided.

 On each record, the DCI displays the number of times the entity has been cited in Web of Knowledge.
-Recognising the variety of ways in which data sets and repositories can be cited, the DCI counts not only entries in the reference list but also less formal citations that occur elsewhere in scholarly papers (for example, in the abstract or acknowledgements).
+Recognising the variety of ways in which datasets and repositories can be cited, the DCI counts not only entries in the reference list but also less formal citations that occur elsewhere in scholarly papers (for example, in the abstract or acknowledgements).

-Selection for inclusion in the DCI is at the level of whole repositories rather than individual data sets or studies.
+Selection for inclusion in the DCI is at the level of whole repositories rather than individual datasets or studies.
 The criteria used for selecting repositories include longevity, sustainability,